emerald1010/hosts-supporting-clickbait-PDFs/README.md

 Additionally, most of the scripts rely on the existence of a PostgresDB.

 A further dependency of some scripts is introduced by the use of VPNs, which are necessary to avoid traffic filtering/limiting policies from hosting providers when the volume of requests is too high.
+The VPNs were instantiated as proxies via Docker containers by using [https://hub.docker.com/r/qmcgaw/gluetun](https://hub.docker.com/r/qmcgaw/gluetun).

 ## Step 1